1990 FIFA World Cup: Group F

 Group F featured the Netherlands, England, the Republic of Ireland and Egypt.
 In the six group games, no team managed to score more than once in a match.
 England beat Egypt 1–0, the only match with a decisive result, and that was enough to win the group.
-England took the lead with an early goal for Lineker against Ireland, but Sheedy's late equalizer secured a draw.
+England took the lead with an early goal for Lineker against Ireland, but Sheedy's late equaliser secured a draw.
 The Netherlands drew with Egypt: they had taken a 1–0 lead, but Egypt equalised with a penalty by Abdelghani.
 England then drew 0–0 with the Netherlands; a goal from a free-kick by Pearce was disallowed.
 For the second World Cup in succession, however, England lost their captain Bryan Robson to an injury which put him out of the tournament, just over halfway through their second match.
 Ireland missed a number of scoring opportunities in the second half of the other 0–0 draw against Egypt.
 After the first four matches all four teams had equal records with two draws, one goal for and one goal against.
-England's victory over Egypt, thanks to a 58th-minute goal from Mark Wright, put them top of the group: in the other match, Gullit gave the Netherlands the lead against Ireland, but Niall Quinn scored a second-half equalizer and the two teams finished in second and third, still with identical records.
+England's victory over Egypt, thanks to a 58th-minute goal from Mark Wright, put them top of the group: in the other match, Gullit gave the Netherlands the lead against Ireland, but Niall Quinn scored a second-half equaliser and the two teams finished in second and third, still with identical records.
 Both teams qualified but they had to draw lots to place the teams in second and third place.

 Ranking of third-placed teams

-Ireland won the drawing of lots against the Netherlands for second place in Group F: the Netherlands were the only third-placed team not to have won any matches - or lost any: they progressed with three draws (3 points).

 Knockout stage

 The knockout stage involved the 16 teams that qualified from the group stage of the tournament.
 There were four rounds of matches, with each round eliminating half of the teams entering that round.
-The successive rounds were: round of 16, quarter-finals, semi-finals, final.
+The successive rounds were: round of 16, quarter-finals, semi-finals and the final.
 There was also a play-off to decide third/fourth place.
 For each game in the knockout stage, any draw at 90 minutes was followed by 30 minutes of extra time; if scores were still level there would be a penalty shoot-out (five penalties each, if neither team already had a decisive advantage, and more if necessary) to determine who progressed to the next round.
 Scores after extra time are indicated by (a.e.t.) and penalty shoot-outs are indicated by (pen.).